nvie/decoders/docs/api.md

 Decoder&lt;any&gt; }&gt;</i>(mapping: O): <i>Decoder&lt;{ ... }&gt;</i>
 [&lt;&gt;](https://github.com/nvie/decoders/blob/main/src/core/object.js 'Source')

-Accepts object values with fields matching the given decoders.
+Accepts objects with fields matching the given decoders.
 Extra fields that exist on the input object are ignored and will not be returned.

 <!-- prettier-ignore-start -->
 ```javascript